 The headline on service pages and location pages should make it clear that the visitor is right where they want to be.
 The Champion Firm does this in a straightforward way, making it clear that this page has something to do with car accident lawyers in Marietta.

 Right below that, they introduce trust signals by calling out how much they’ve won for people as well as objection-handling by making it clear you don’t have to pay them until you win.

-The call-to-action to get a free consult is above the fold, which is great.
-However, it’s partially obscured by the live chat widget.
+There's a call to action to get a free consult, which is great.
+But it’s obscured by the live chat widget.
 That’s bad.

-Never, under any circumstances, should you obscur your calls to action if you can avoid it.
+Never, under any circumstances, should you obscure your calls to action if you can avoid it.
 Getting people to click that button is literally the most important thing you want people do.